dumlutimuralp/docker-networking/README.md

 # CLI CHEATSHEET
 [Back to Table of Contents](#Table-Of-Contents)

-* docker run : starts a new container (from a referenced image)
+* docker run : creates a new container from the referenced Docker image

+docker run -d --name test1 dumlutimuralp/networktest (this would start the container in background)

+docker exec -it < container id > bash (This would attach the terminal to the container that is running in the background.
+To execute commands in the container)

+docker run -it --name test1  dumlutimuralp/networktest /bin/bash (This command would start the container in the foreground and attach the terminal to the container right away, to properly exit, without killing the container, use ctrl + P + Q)

 * docker pull : copies images to docker host
 * docker images : lists images on the docker host
 * docker rmi : removes images from the docker host